noahshinn/reflexion/README.md

 This is a spin-off project inspired by the paper: [Reflexion: an autonomous agent with dynamic memory and self-reflection.
 Noah Shinn, Beck Labash, Ashwin Gopinath. _Preprint_, 2023](https://arxiv.org/abs/2303.11366)

-Read more about this project in this [post](https://nanothoughts.substack.com/p/reflecting-on-reflexion).
+Read more about this project in this [post](https://nanothoughts.substack.com/p/reflecting-on-reflexion)

 Check out an interesting type-inference implementation here: [OpenTau](https://github.com/GammaTauAI/opentau)

 Check out the code for the original paper [here](https://github.com/noahshinn024/reflexion)

+Check out a new superhuman programming agent gym [here](https://github.com/GammaTauAI/leetcode-testing-env)

 If you have any questions, please contact [noahshinn024@gmail.com](noahshinn024@gmail.com)